Japanese-American Concentration Camp

 - Early German border stamps from Allied controlled zones to Federal Germany

 Ms. Takita worked at the Special Services Library Depot Nuremberg Military Post.
 Sam E. Woods was Consul General in Munich since 1947 and signed the passport.
-Over 30+ years, Woods held several diplomatic positions including assistant trade commissioner in Czechoslovakia; commercial attache in Prague; commercial attache at large in Berlin; consul general in Switzerland, and consul general with the personal rank of minister in Germany.
-In these roles, Woods became immersed in the diplomatic society making many contacts.
+Over 30+ years, Woods held several diplomatic positions, including assistant trade commissioner in Czechoslovakia; commercial attache in Prague; commercial attache at large in Berlin; consul general in Switzerland, and consul general with the personal rank of minister in Germany.
+Woods became immersed in the diplomatic society in these roles, making many contacts.

 Japanese-American Concentration Camps

-When one thinks of concentration camps, what usually comes to mind are the Nazi Germany camps of World War II, but what many may not realize is that the United States had its own version of concentration camps during that era.
+When one thinks of concentration camps, what usually comes to mind are the Nazi Germany camps of World War II.
+Still, many may not realize that the United States had its version of concentration camps during that era.
 While nearly nothing like the Nazi camps and lacking such an evil purpose, a United States version of concentration camps – some top government brass (including President Franklin D. Roosevelt himself) even called them that – did exist.
 Their aim, however, wasn’t to eliminate people; their objective was to keep a watchful eye on an entire race – those of Japanese ancestry – approximately two-thirds of whom were American citizens.
 They were known more formally as internment camps or the more euphemistic “relocation centers.”
 Japanese-American Concentration Camp

 Roosevelt authorized Executive Order 9066, issued on February 19, 1942, which allowed regional military commanders to designate “military areas” from which “any or all persons may be excluded.”
-Although the executive order did not mention Japanese Americans, this authority was used to declare that all people of Japanese ancestry were required to leave Alaska and the military exclusion zones from all of California and parts of Oregon, Washington, and Arizona, except for those in government camps.
+Although the executive order did not mention Japanese Americans, this authority was used to declare that all Japanese ancestry were required to leave Alaska and the military exclusion zones from all of California and parts of Oregon, Washington, and Arizona, except for those in government camps.
 Approximately 5,000 Japanese Americans relocated outside the exclusion zone before March 1942, while some 5,500 community leaders had been arrested immediately after the Pearl Harbor attack and thus were already in custody.